 And now for something “strong” but still minimal and compact….Bianca Elmer.

 The first thing that catches my attention on this WordPress portfolio site is the pulsing cube on the right.
 Isn’t very 2011ish the way it looks, very squarish but still…my eyes are on it, hypnotized.
-Same as other blogs we have seen earlier, the photos didn’t went through any editing (corners,etc).
+Same as other blogs we have seen earlier, the photos didn’t go through any editing (corners,etc).
 Cause the content is so beautiful that all the attention span is focused on it.
-The artwork for “The Realism Question” is an example of what i’ve mentioned at the beginning in terms of “B&W Vs Colour”.
-The shadows on the blue/white cover, the back cover design, the placements of photos and the font/text placement really make the difference.
-If the photos were coloured, i think that Bianca wouldn’t have achieved the same result.
+The artwork for “The Realism Question” is an example of what I’ve mentioned at the beginning in terms of “B&W Vs Colour”.
+The shadows on the blue/white cover, the back cover design, the placements of photos, and the font/text placement really make the difference.
+If the photos were colored, I think that Bianca wouldn’t have achieved the same result.
 And the list of projects and experience she gained so far speaks by itself.
-As i mentioned before, the website runs on WordPress and uses a custom theme.
+As I mentioned before, the website runs on WordPress and uses a custom theme.
 But still, it’s WP as expected.

 9. Ribbons Of Red

-ROR it’s a beautiful award-winning boutique design studio specialized in creating websites, print pieces and logos.
+ROR it’s a beautiful award-winning boutique design studio specializing in creating websites, print pieces, and logos.

 More inspiring for a girl web design beginner than for a guy in my opinion…

-As soon as i saw this website, the first thing that i thought has been AUTECHRE, cause the color scheme and the design remind me a lot the artworks for their albums, website and merchandising.
+As soon as I saw this website, the first thing that I thought has been AUTECHRE, cause the color scheme and the design remind me a lot of the artworks for their albums, website, and merchandise.
 The team behind the dutch agency Postmachina did a really good job.
-The website features my favorite mix: gray oriented color scheme & minimal design…while the font in use it’s an Helvetica Neue.
-The navigation system is placed on the leftNot sure if runs on WordPress, but still looks very simple to create under WP even for a web design beginner.
+The website features my favorite mix: gray-oriented color scheme & minimal design…while the font in use it’s a Helvetica Neue.
+The navigation system is placed on the leftmost sure if runs on WordPress, but still looks very simple to create under WP even for a web design beginner.

 And that’s it…we reached #10!

-But let me suggest you some more links that are worth a visit
+But let me suggest to you some more links that are worth a visit